 They earn extra money by extracting honey from beehives and also by producing excellent cotton cloth.
 Most primarily earn their living as subsistence farmers.

-Most villages consist of only 100 to 500 people.
-They are very proud of their unique historical and cultural roots.
-They believe that the spirits live in the rocks.
+Islam is the predominant religion.
+In fact, most of the people are Muslims, while others practice indigenous religions.
+They believe the spirits live inside the rocks.
 Each house has a little jar filled with small rocks for protection and appeasement of the spirits.
 Parents do not allow a young couple to marry if they are suspected of loving each other.
-They believe that the man will lose his power over the woman if he loves her, or vice versa.
+They believe that the man will lose his power over the woman if he loves her.
 The blacksmith used to be the most powerful figure in the village.
 He would put curses on people, offer sacrifices and receive the best cuts of meat.

 |People Name General||Badyara|

-|People Name in Country||Badyara, Badyaranke|
+|People Name in Country||Badyara|